What is the difference between assisted living and a nursing home?

 Assisted living is appropriate for people who are generally independent but who need some assistance with activities of daily living to help maintain their desired level of activity and empower them to enjoy life more fully.
 In addition, people experiencing the early stages of Alzheimer’s disease or another form of dementia can often benefit from living in an assisted living community and transition to specialized memory care when their condition advances.

 Admission into an assisted living community usually involves a medical assessment to develop an appropriate, individualized plan of care.
 The assisted living staff will work with the resident and their family members to ensure that just the right amount of support is provided.
-In addition, assisted living is usually private pay, though some long-term care insurance policies may provide coverage.
+When it comes to paying for assisted living, private pay and long-term care insurance policies are most often used, although your family member may qualify for other options.

 Nursing Homes